CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```PARAIMMUNE``` You are immune to parasites.
 - ```PLANTBLOOD``` Your body drip veggy blood if wounded.
 - ```PORTAL_PROOF``` You are immune to personal portal storm effects.
-- ```PRED1``` Small morale bonus from foods with the `PREDATOR_FUN` flag.
+- ```PRED1``` Less penalty from unknown weakpoint proficiencies.
+Small morale bonus from foods with the `PREDATOR_FUN` flag.
 Lower morale penalty from the guilt mondeath effect.
-- ```PRED2``` Learn combat skills with double catchup modifier.
+- ```PRED2``` More bonus from weakpoint proficiencies, and less penalty from unknown weakpoint proficiencies.
+Learn combat skills with double catchup modifier.
 Resist skill rust on combat skills.
 Small morale bonus from foods with the `PREDATOR_FUN` flag.
 Lower morale penalty from the guilt mondeath effect.
-- ```PRED3``` Learn combat skills with double catchup modifier.
+- ```PRED3``` More bonus from weakpoint proficiencies, and less penalty from unknown weakpoint proficiencies.
+Learn combat skills with double catchup modifier.
 Resist skill rust on combat skills.
 Medium morale bonus from foods with the `PREDATOR_FUN` flag.
 Immune to the guilt mondeath effect.
-- ```PRED4``` Learn combat skills with triple catchup modifier.
+- ```PRED4``` More bonus from weakpoint proficiencies, and no penalty from unknown weakpoint proficiencies.
+Learn combat skills with triple catchup modifier.
 Learn combat skills without spending focus.
 Resist skill rust on combat skills.
 Large morale bonus from foods with the `PREDATOR_FUN` flag.
 Immune to the `guilt` mondeath effect.
 - ```PSYCHOPATH``` Butcher humans without a morale penalty.
 - ```ROOTS2``` Gain enhanced effects from the Mycorrhizal Communion mutation.
 - ```ROOTS3``` Gain enhanced effects from the Mycorrhizal Communion mutation (slightly faster than `ROOTS2`).